kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 A precise examples repository is therefore becoming part of framework tooling, not merely learning material.

-## High Information Density Helps AI for the Same Reason It Helps Humans
+## High Information Density Helps AI for the Same Reason It Helps Humans { #information-density-ai }

 A long page containing many unrelated concepts creates retrieval ambiguity.